kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 Test results shown there is a small impact on istio proxy but none of those are overall considerably.
 On Kubernetes side look good, CoreDNS service side is no considerable DNS record request observed and DNS records mostly read from DNS cache.

-Test shown 100% sampling rate, increase istio proxy network traffic, in certain circumstances can cause increased network latency.
+Test shown 100% sampling rate, increase overall network traffic, in certain circumstances can cause increased network latency and some networking issues.

 ### Scenario 3

 Following picture shown call execution summary (from client perspective) of test cluster with istio sampling rate 100% setup.
 Success rate of call execution is 33% and average response time is around **9 seconds.**

-Unsuccessfully calls mostly result HTTP 503, main cause of not successfully calls is, istio proxy can't access upstream service jaeger tracing collector service, this service has a broken endpoint.
+Unsuccessfully calls mostly result HTTP 503 because of upstream services can't access Jaeger tracing collector.

 | ![Call execution summary](../assets/istio-100per-broken-svc-call-summary.jpg) |